Shopify/turbograft/README.md

 * `turbograft:remote:always`: Always fires when XHR is complete
 * `turbograft:remote:success`: Always fires when XHR was successful
 * `turbograft:remote:fail`: Always fires when XHR failed
-* `turbograft:remote:fail:unhandled`: Fires after `turbograft:remote:fail`, but when no partial replacement with refresh-on-error was performed (because no `data-refresh-on-error` was supplied)
+* `turbograft:remote:fail:unhandled`: Fires after `turbograft:remote:fail`, but when no partial replacement with refresh-on-error was performed (because no `data-tg-refresh-on-error` was supplied)

-Each event also is sent with a copy of the XHR, as well as a reference to the element that initated the `data-remote-method`.
+Each event also is sent with a copy of the XHR, as well as a reference to the element that initated the `data-tg-remote-method`.

 ### data-tg-static